-Most likely, we will not be offering personal consultation hours until April 20, 2020.
-Please be sure to check the commonly asked questions regarding personal consultations in the FAQ section at the bottom of this page.
+The Central Examination Office will not be offering open, individual consultation hours until further notice.
+Please be sure to check the FAQs regarding personal consultations at the bottom of this page.

 Exams and Final ThesesCopyright: Martin Braun